heisian/hacking-the-kernel-ui/README.md

 # Hacking the Kernel Atom UI Theme

-A black & green theme for your late-night coding sessions...
+A black & green theme for your late-night coding sessions.

 Satiate your old-school CRT nostalgia!